What Is the Hub and Spoke Distribution Model in LTL?

 Appropriately named, the hub and spoke is essentially a distribution model that resembles the spherical shape of a bicycle wheel.
 In the middle of a wire-spoked wheel is what is known as the hub.
 It is this hub that allows each of the spokes, sprawled out in all directions around the wheel, to meet at a centralized location at the center of the wheel.

-We see this concept used in multiple industries, such as grocery – where food and consumer products are often loaded into a single truck at a distribution hub, then sent to individual satellite stores.
-It’s also common at larger airports, where an airline will use it as a distribution center to fly people across the globe.
+You see this concept used in multiple industries, and it's particularly effective in transportation management.
+In grocery, for example, food and consumer products are often loaded into a single truck at a distribution hub, then sent to individual satellite stores.
+It's also common at larger airports, where an airline will use it as a distribution center to fly people across the globe.
 Essentially, this hub and spoke model of doing business and moving people and goods around is something that is almost ingrained in our economy.

 How LTL Carriers Use the Hub and Spoke Model